FatherHale/FatherHale-halees-architecture/README.md

 Below is a public-safe high-level lifecycle for a governed AI task:

-1. A supervisor submits a request to produce a staffing recovery plan for a same-day shift gap.
+1. A supervisor submits a request to produce a staffing recovery plan for a same day shift gap.
 2. The orchestrator issues a structured contract with required sections, policy boundaries, and constraints.
 3. A selected specialist model/tool produces a draft plan.
 4. The grader scores the draft across the five categories and computes `global_score`.
 5. If below threshold, the system attaches actionable feedback (e.g., missing contingency branch, incomplete escalation criteria) and re-runs iteration.
 6. Once score reaches threshold, binary decision flips to pass and the output is finalized for operational use.

 The important distinction is that generation alone never finalizes work.
-Acceptance is governance-mediated.
+Acceptance is governance mediated.

 ## How HaleES Differs from Flexibility-First Frameworks